kailash-manasarovar/statement/docs/timeline/2026/august.md

 ![Eclipse](../../content/images/eclipse.webp)

 - We made it, my love.
+(We used to chat about this eclipse a lot, back in the day on X :D)
-- A photo from right over Irene's house/business would be a miracle of miracles.
+- A photo from right over [Irene's](../2024/august.md#irene-the-plate-lady) house/business/home town would be a miracle of miracles.
+- I sense she's never stopped praying for justice either.